Can I get an OV/EV certificate if I apply as an individual and don’t have a registered organization?

 An Organization Validation Certificate can be the best choice in case you want/need to have your Organization/Company name visible for your customers, it will be available on the Site Seals that will be issued along with the Certificate.
 Unlike Extended Validation Certifcates, this type of Certificates is easy to get validated in case you do not have a registered company.

-According to Comodo Certificate Authority’s policy if you apply as an Individual, the next documents should be sent in a full volume:
+According to Comodo (now Sectigo CA) Certificate Authority’s policy if you apply as an Individual, the next documents should be sent in a full volume:

 - A. Copy of a valid driver's license or passport of the Applicant